Mikestr0/DOrky/README.md

 These are required in order for calls to the Google Search API to function and the script to execute.

 #### Installation
-Clone the git repository and cd into the project root folder.
-Run setup.sh which will install the neccessary dependencies.
+1. Clone the git repository and cd into the project root folder.
+2. Run setup.py which will install the required packages / dependencies.
+3. Run dorky.py.

 #### Dependencies